Mathrys83/Adventure.Land/README.md

 ## To do's

 - At the moment, I do not have all skills unlocked.
 Therefor, I have not written code for them yet.
-- Also, I farm weak enemies.
-There is no party-coordination going on atm.
-I chose to farm weak mob's to be able to 1-shot them  (which ideally gives me 3 mob kills per tick).
-Coordinating the party would interfere with maximum farming efficiency.
-(If the characters would follow a leader for example, he could miss out on farming a few ticks, because he's walking).
-Even kiting is turned off by default atm (but it's working, uncomment it if needed).
-Once I start farming harder npc's, the good (and complex) part of the game starts.
-Character coordination, placing each character in a certain fashion for maximum efficiency, better kiting etc.
-- The npc's I farm don't drop weapons or armor.
-So upgrading is not implemented yet
+- The npc's I farm mostly don't drop weapons or armor.
+So upgrading is not implemented yet.
-- The merchant should bring the really good loot to the bank on it's own.
-But these drops are so rare, I haven't implemented that yet
 - A ton of other things I don't even know about yet is also not done yet. :)

 ## Recap